quickP2P API (java/android SDK version) - programming instructions

 }

-So basically we use common programming patterns you probably used by now in java and android SDK.
-Important thing to note about event and callback handlers triggered by quickP2P API is that they will be executed in “some” thread api may create on need and that thread will probably not be UI thread, so watch out when interacting with UI elements you need to transfer UI directives to UI thread, this is rule that stand for all platforms/languages not just for java.
+So basically we use common programming patterns you probably used by now in Java and Android SDK.
+The important thing to note about event and callback handlers triggered by quickP2P API is that they will be executed in “some” thread API may create on need.
+That thread will probably not be UI thread.
+Watch out when interacting with UI elements you need to transfer UI directives to UI thread.
+This is a rule that stands for all platforms/languages and not just for Java.
 Consider following example:

 runOnUiThread(